jakobrobert/opengl-examples/README.md

 # opengl-examples
-OpenGL examples implemented in C++ using CMake as a build system
+OpenGL examples implemented in C++ using CMake as the build system